 Considering the possible meanings of work, it is not only a means to survive as a source of income but is itself important arena for self and collective realization, and personal satisfaction (Ryan & Deci, 2017)

-As the field of psychology started moving from the illness model to the positive psychology model in the 1990s, wellness became a research topic in many areas of human life.
-Among those, positive Employee Experience (EX) is an increasingly targeted topic by companies to elevate the human experience, motivation, and satisfaction at work.
-Also, with the pandemic creating a mental health crisis, there is a rising demand for employment benefits such as wellness perks, employee assistance programs, and self-care practices.
-However, the impact of those benefits needs to be studied more via evidence-based research.
-This discrepancy between academia and industry is likely due to either lack of collaboration between labs and companies or the companies' limited research resources and staff outside of academia.
+As the field of psychology started moving from illness model to positive psychology model in the 1990s, wellness became a research topic in many areas of human life.
+Among those, positive Employee Experience (EX) is an increasingly targeted topic by companies to elevate human experience, motivation, and satisfaction at work.
+Also, with the pandemic creating a mental health crisis, there is also a rising demand from employees in terms of employment benefits such as wellness perks, employee assistance programs and self-care practices.
+However, the impact of those benefits is understudied via evidence-based research.
+This discrepancy between academia and industry is likely due to either lack of collaboration between labs and companies, or the companies’ limited research resources and staff outside of academia.

 At Wellbees, we are working hard to address this gap.
-That is why our scientific approach is based on Self-Determination Theory which is an organismic approach for wellness, growth, and development and has been validated for the last 50 years of research beyond the lab settings in every domain of life, from work life to parenting, from exercise to diet, from romantic relationships to intellectual development, from health behaviors to volunteering.
+This is why our scientific approach is based on Self-Determination Theory which is an holistic approach for wellness, growth, and development, and has been validated for the last 50 years of research beyond the lab settings in every domain of life, from work life to parenting, from exercise to diet, from romantic relationships to intellectual development, from health behaviors to volunteering.

 For this purpose, we have an answer for “why we do what we do”.
 Believing that wellbeing is not a luxury anymore but a necessity, this calls for a solid academic and scientific collaboration.
 By partnering with the Motivation and Wellbeing Lab of St John Fisher University at New York, we work together to analyze the impact of our corporate employee wellbeing platform and its psychological return on investment for our users by lending support from Self-Determination Theory.